 Sympathetic Activation in Heart Failure

 Therefore, although sympathetic activation plays a compensatory role in the failing heart, there is considerable evidence that prolonged sympathetic activation exacerbates heart failure.
-For this reason, beta-blockers that block the effects of sympathetic stimulation on the heart are commonly used in the treatment of heart failure associated with systolic dysfunction.
+For this reason, specific beta-blockers that block the effects of sympathetic stimulation on the heart are commonly used in the treatment of heart failure associated with systolic dysfunction.

 In summary, peripheral vasoconstriction caused by enhanced sympathetic activation can be both beneficial and deleterious in heart failure.
 The deleterious aspects of sympathetic activation in patients can be offset by using arterial and venous vasodilator drugs.
 This therapeutic approach is very important in the treatment of heart failure.